 This was my first topsy-turvy cake so now I’m ready to make my next one…this Saturday I’m having a Nightmare Before Christmas Party for my 13 year old step daughter…Should be fun.

-Amazing Birthday Cake
+Amazing Dr Seuss Birthday Cakes

 For this Green Eggs and Ham Dr Seuss birthday cake, I followed the instructions of the cake listed on this site.
 With the exception of using Girl Scout cookies for the eggs because I had those on hand.
 So I cut the edges off and placed two cookies together then frosted them and added the green candy.